-Application packages deemed incomplete (e.g., missing, illegible, or incomplete application materials) as of February 8, 2011 will not be considered for funding.
-NELRP will not accept updates to your online application after its submission (other than name and home and email address updates).
+Application packages deemed incomplete (e.g., missing, illegible, or incomplete application materials) as of February 15, 2012 will not be considered for funding.
+NELRP will not accept updates to your online application after its submission (other than name, home address, phone number, and email address updates).
 NELRP will not accept the submission/resubmission of incomplete, rejected, or otherwise delayed application materials after the deadline.
 In addition, NELRP staff will not fill in any missing information or contact applicants regarding missing information.